What is ‘Fear of Recurrence’?

 - This group programme is suitable for people who been diagnosed with cancer and have completed active treatment.

-- It is suitable for those experiencing distressing thoughts and feelings about cancer returning.
+- It is suitable for those experiencing distressing thoughts and feelings about their cancer returning, which interfere with their ability to live a full and meaningful life.

 To self-refer to this group programme or if you have any questions;